apdavison/hbp-validation-client/docs/index.rst

   login credentials.

-* The model being tested can be registered on the *Model Catalog* beforehand, or ask to be registered automatically after the test is complete, and just before registering the result on the validation framework.
+* The model being tested can be registered on the *Model Catalog* beforehand, or asked to be registered automatically after the test is complete, just before registering the result on the validation framework.

-* Registration of the model and its results would also require authenticating your HBP login credentials.
+* Registration of the model and its test results also require authenticating your HBP login credentials.

 * It should be noted that an HBP account can be created even by non-HBP users.